 Request Validation

 Request validation is at the heart of Kori's type-safe development experience.
 Kori's extensible validation system provides type-safe, runtime validation with automatic type generation - no casting required.
-While Kori's architecture is designed to support different validation libraries, we officially provide first-class Zod integration out of the box.
+While Kori's architecture is designed to support different validation libraries, we officially provide first-class Zod integration, with additional support for Standard Schema.

 Setup